Self-love: Views

-However Elaine Pagels, based on scholarship of the Nag Hammadi library and the Greek New Testament, argues that Jesus taught that self-love (philautia) was intrinsic to neighborly, or brotherly-love (philia) and to live according to the law of the love of the most high (agapē).
-She wrote of this in her eponymously-titled award-winning book on The Gnostic Gospels in 1979.
-She and later scholars such as Étienne Balibar and Thomas Kiefer have compared this to Aristotle’s discourse on proportion of self-love (philautia) as intrinsic to philia (in Nicomachean Ethics Book 9, Chapter 8).

 Christian monk Evagrius Ponticus (345–399) believed excessive self-love (hyperēphania – pride) was one of eight key sins.
 His list of sins was later lightly adapted by Pope Gregory I as the "seven deadly sins".
 This list of sins then became an important part of the doctrine of the western church.
 Under this system, pride is the original and most deadly of the sins.
 This position was expressed strongly in fiction by Dante's The Divine Comedy.

 Augustine (354–430) – with his theology of evil as a mere distortion of the good – considered that the sin of pride was only a perversion of a normal, more modest degree of self-love.

 The Sikhs believe that the Five Thieves are the core human weaknesses that steal the innately good common sense from people.
 These selfish desires cause great problems.

 In 1612 Francis Bacon condemned extreme self-lovers, who would burn down their own home, only to roast themselves an egg.

 In the 1660s Baruch Spinoza wrote in his book Ethics that self-preservation was the highest virtue.

 Jean-Jacques Rousseau (1712–1778) believed there were two kinds of self-love.
 One was "amour de soi" (French for "love of self") which is the drive for self-preservation.
 Rousseau considered this drive to be the root of all human drives.
 The other was "amour-propre" (often also translated as "self-love", but which also means "pride"), which refers to the self-esteem generated from being appreciated by other people.